CMCD1996/Portfolio/_posts/2021-01-26-book-review-roalt.md

 ---
 layout: post
-title: "Book Review V: The Ride of a Lifetime... by Robert Iger"
+title: "Book Review V: The Ride of a Lifetime... by Robert Iger (Review in Progress)"
 ---

 This entry is a continuation of my book review series.